 - Fundraising

 Andrea Taylor has extensive experience in higher education development and management, where she led successful fundraising teams and major campaigns.
-Now she works as a career development and fundraising advisor.
+Now she works as a career development and fundraising adviser.
 Additionally, Andrea writes about philanthropy, exploring the psychological challenges of fundraising and sharing best practices for development professionals.
-Her expertise was recently highlighted in the Wall Street Journal column “On the Clock.”
+Her expertise was recently highlighted in The Wall Street Journal column “On the Clock.”